-North Carolina “Move Over” Law: Do I Have to Move Over for Police Cars?
+North Carolina “Move Over” Law: Do I Have to Move for Police Cars?

-The statue states that motorists must change lanes or slow down when they see an emergency vehicle, state trooper, other law enforcement, or utility crews stopped on the shoulder of the road with its lights flashing.
+The “Move Over” statute in North Carolina states that motorists must change lanes or slow down when they see an emergency vehicle, state trooper, other law enforcement, or utility crews stopped on the shoulder of the road with its lights flashing.
 Utility vehicles are required to have a flashing amber light.
 Utility and service vehicles protected in this expanded law include electric, cable, telephone, gas and all state vehicles emitting an amber light.
 The statute is North Carolina General Statute 20-157.

 Drivers are required to move over to another lane away from the emergency or utility vehicle if there are enough lanes on the highway to do so or to simply slow down if it is a two-lane road.
 This will help avoid any secondary car accidents.
 Motorists are required to maintain a safe speed while moving into another lane.